 The road from Dahanu to Tarapur is a small road with a reasonably good surface – and passes through several small fishing villages with shady groves and rice fields on either sides.
 This road extends down all the way to Kelve Beach – a route we had taken for the Four Forts Ride

 As I arrived in Tarapur, the village road is lined with shops – most of them closed for the weekend and presumably the Ganapati festival.
 This closed shutter of a tailor’s shop was a nice resting place for these goats.

 Tarapur fort is located on the southern bank of the Tarapur creek.
 It can be accessed by a small concrete path that leads towards the sea from Tilak Road, just next to the junction of Tarapur Boisar Road

 Tarapur fort was built in 1593 by the Portuguese, over an older construction in 1290 attributed to Raja Bhimdev.
 It is almost square in shape with 30 feet high and 10 feet wide walls enclosing an area of about 500 sqft.
-On the eastern wall facing the creek, is an engraving of a Portuguese Coat of Arms, with an inscription dated 1593 (ref)

 The fort walls seem to be in a pretty good condition – probably restored – as evidenced by the cement fillings in the stone at some places.
 A moat that surrounded the fort is now filled up and a small mud path leads all the way around.